Nearby Attractions to Hickory Run State Park

 Exploring Audubon’s Lehigh Autotour

-Brochures and CDs are available at several locations along the 53-mile route, including the Hickory Run State Park office.
+Brochures and CDs are available through the Delaware & Lehigh National Heritage Corridor online store.
 Signs mark the route and identify tour stops.
-The tour begins in Jim Thorpe at the Old Mauch Chunk Landing or in White Haven at the Lehigh Canal Depot.
-The tour is located within the Delaware and Lehigh National Heritage Corridor.
+The tour begins in either Jim Thorpe at the train station, or in White Haven at the White Haven General Store.

 Pennsylvania Heritage Areas